 Easier to Choose

 New parts work precisely the way the old one that you replaced worked.
-You don't have to bother about it developing issues with time because of lack of compatibility.
+You don't have to bother about incompatibility issues because it would be the perfect match.

-Original part automobile manufacturers supply their products with at least a years warranty.
-This could be void if the manufacturer deems that the part was fitted incorrectly, or the wrong lubricants were used.
+Original part automobile manufacturers supply their products with at least a year's warranty.
+This could be voided if the manufacturer deems that the part was fitted incorrectly, or the wrong lubricants were used.

 The price of new parts is about 60% more than those of second-hand parts.
-In turn, increase the financial costs on both the car owners and mechanics.
+It, in turn, increases the financial costs for both the car owners and mechanics.

 The limited number of places to buy from is a major limiting factor.
 Although there are online platforms to buy from, it takes more time and resources.